SilviaCaldararu/SilviaCaldararu/_pages/home.md

 We are part of the [Discipline of Botany](https://www.tcd.ie/Botany/) in the School of Natural Sciences at Trinity College Dublin.
 We are part of the Climate + Biodiversity + Water Co-centre and are funded through the SFI Frontiers for the Future programme.

 We are a vibrant and international team and take pride in inclusivity and diversity.
+You can read about our commitment to these values and how we work together in our [Code of Conduct]({{ site.url }}{{ site.baseurl }}/downloads/Code_of_Conduct.pdf).

 <figure class="fourth">